 An Arizona native told me recently that when he was growing up he thought Globe-Miami was the name of a single town because they were always linked in weather forecasts.
-Miami is a little sister town to Globe.
-They both share the challenges that have come with the decline of copper mining in the region.
+Miami is a little sister to Globe.
+Both towns share the challenges that have come with the decline of copper mining in the region.

 That explains a lot about Miami's business district, which has a wealth of historic buildings but few merchants.
 Too many buildings are boarded up and begging for renovation.
 That includes the two-story Traveler's Hotel (below left) on Sullivan Street that backs up to Bloody Tanks Wash.